varchasvipandey/varchasvipandey/README.md

 ## [About me][website]

-I am a web application designer and developer based out of New Delhi, India.
-I am Founding team member and Front-end engineer at [Alyve Health][alyvehealth].
+Web application designer and developer based out of New Delhi, India.
+I am a Founding team member and Front-end engineer at [Alyve Health][alyvehealth].
 I Spend most of my time creating front-end architectures, designs and developing web based applications using React and TypeScript.

 <br/>